- Bachelor of Science

-Larger subdiscplines include cognitive psychology and neuroscience; occupational, industrial, and organizational psychology; pedagogical psychology; and clinical psychology.
+Larger subdiscplines include occupational, industrial, and organizational psychology; clinical psychology; and pedagogical psychology.

-At RWTH students receive a comprehensive fundamental education in all four disciplines.
+At RWTH students receive a comprehensive fundamental education in all three disciplines.
 Due to the special composition of the course of study it does not include an opportunity for students to specialize in clinical or pedagogical psychology.
-Prospective students, who wish to pursue therapeutic training after their studies or later need to provided documentation of clinically-oriented studies, should note this.
+Prospective students, who wish to pursue therapeutic training after their studies and need to provide documentation of clinically-oriented studies, should note this.

-The focus of the course of study is oriented towards the two psychological research focuses at RWTH:
+The focus of the course of study is oriented towards the following psychological research focuses at RWTH:

 Characteristics of the RWTH Course of Study

 The psychology course of study at RWTH is a basic course of study.
 That means that focus is placed on a comprehensive, methodical education.
 Psychologically relevant work and research fields at RWTH focus particularly on the work world.
 You can get an initial look at the RWTH Institute of Psychology's current research by going to the webpages of the individual chairs.
 Prospective students interested in working in therapy later on should pay attention to the fact that the Institute of Psychology is oriented towards research and teaching and not clinical psychology.
 This document from the Institute of Psychology serves as a helpful decision aid.